Learning about ceramic cookware dangers is crucial if you want to start cooking with ceramic pots and pans or already doing so.

 The term ‘ceramic cookware’ covers two types of cookware.
 There are 100% ceramic cooking utensils and ceramic coated cookware.

-The pure ceramic ones are made from clay and water, so no metal leaches into food.
+The pure ceramic ones are made from clay and water, so no metal can leach into food.
 This means that there is no danger in using these cooking utensils.

 The coated ones are usually regular pots made from metal and then covered with ceramic.
 Aluminum is used to make the base of the pots to make it stronger and improve the pan’s ability to conduct heat.
 No toxic chemicals are involved in constructing the non-stick cooking area.

-The skillets can be harmful when the coating chips off, usually when the pots and pans are not appropriately handled.
+The skillets can become harmful when the coating chips off, usually when the cooikware is not appropriately handled.